KevzBueno101/KevzBueno101/README.md

 ## 📌 Projects & Ideas

-> A few project templates I'm working on or planning to build:
+> A few project I'm working on or planning to build:

 - 📝 **Student Profile Management System** – Tkinter + SQLite GUI app  _(in progress)_
 - 📓 **Mini Excel App** – Load Excel files using `openpyxl` and display with `Treeview`
 - 🧮 **Simple Web-based Calculator - HTML/CSS & Javascript
 - 💡 **Guessing Game** – Fun number guessing with hints and restart
 - 🧪 More ideas coming...

 ---